 Gaudie reporters visited the Bon Accord centre last week, in order to gain access into the bowels of what was once the Student Union building, located on the corner of Gallowgate and Upperkirkgate near Marischal College in the city centre.

-Although now more recognisable for commercial outlets like Starbucks or Brewdog, the sprawling three-story complex, almost wholly owned by Bon Accord, was since its opening in 1938 known to generations of Aberdeen students as simply, “The Union.”
+Although now more recognisable for commercial outlets like Starbucks and Brewdog, the sprawling three-story complex, almost wholly owned by Bon Accord, was known to generations of Aberdeen students as “The Union" since its opening in 1938.

-That all ended with its turbulent closing in 2004, when a portion of its final 250-300 nightclub patrons clashed with staff in the wee hours following a raucous, boozed soaked night (Fiona McWirther, ‘Bust up at Union Means It’s All Over,’ The Gaudie, March 2004).
+That all ended in 2004, when the venue closed for good.
+A portion of its final 250-300 nightclub patrons clashed with staff in the wee hours following a raucous, boozed soaked night.

 Aberdeen Alumni and Union patron during his student years, Principal George Boyne, remarked to The Gaudie that “it was the one place that brought students together.”

-The sprawl of the University of Aberdeen was then much different to 2019.
-The Union at Upperkirkgate was ideally situated as a centre point for students arriving from across various campuses in the city including Marischal College, King’s College, Foresterhill, and the Hilton Campus.
-It comprised a compelling collection of bars, clubs, cheap eats, TV rooms, working spaces and billiard rooms, where students from various disciplines could meet, mingle, and mix.
+When the building was opened, the sprawl of the University of Aberdeen was much different then 2019.
+The Union at Upperkirkgate was ideally situated as a central point for students arriving from various campuses across the city including Marischal College, King’s College, Foresterhill, and the Hilton Campus.
+It included a compelling collection of bars, clubs, cheap eats, TV rooms, working spaces and billiard rooms, where students from various disciplines could meet, mingle, and mix.

-According to the blueprints from 1935 (Council archives, BW/P202), there was even a space for a possible pastor-in-residence.
+According to the blueprints from 1935, there was even a space for a possible pastor-in-residence.

-However, the Union in its later years was not, perhaps, the most apt place for a pastor.
-During the early aughts, just prior to its closure, the building which boasted six bars and clubs could cater for almost 2,000 people.
-The Union even earned the title of “Best Students Union in the UK” in 2001 (Cara Berkeley, ‘Union-ited We Fall’, The Gaudie February 2004 and Marc Hume, ‘Student Union Set to Close Its Doors’, The Gaudie November 2003).
+However, in its later years, the Union was not, perhaps, the most apt place for a pastor.
+During the early aughts, just prior to its closure, the building (which boasted six bars and clubs) could cater for almost 2,000 people.
+The Union even earned the title of “Best Students Union in the UK” in 2001.

 space at Sivell’s Bar which operated in the largest, mural-covered hall at the back of the Union.